mikecamilleri/mikecamilleri.github.io/_posts/1970-01-01-a-test-post-from-the-beginning-of-time.md

 >
 > --Steve Jobs

-A poem...
+A poem:

 > this should be
 > on four lines
 > like a poem
 > fingers crossed

-And a multi-paragraph quote with citation...
+And a multi-paragraph quote with citation:

->I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived...
+>I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.
 >
-> ...I wanted to live deep and suck out all the marrow of life, to live so sturdily and Spartan-like as to put to rout all that was not life, to cut a broad swath and shave close, to drive life into a corner, and reduce it to its lowest terms...
+> I wanted to live deep and suck out all the marrow of life, to live so sturdily and Spartan-like as to put to rout all that was not life, to cut a broad swath and shave close, to drive life into a corner, and reduce it to its lowest terms.
 >
 > --Thoreau, _Walden_

+It may be better to just do these using HTML instead of relying on Markdown parsing.
+Even with plain HTML, there seems to be little concensus on how to handle the citations or even how the `<cite>` tag should be used. `<p class="citation">` might be the best option.

 ### Lists

-An ordered list with nested unordered list...
+An ordered list:

-1. one
+1. the first thing
-2. two
+2. the second thing
-   - a
-   - b
-3. three
+3. the third thing

-An unordered list with nested ordered list...
+An unordered list:

-- a
+- a thing
-- b
+- b thing
-  1. one
-  2. two
-- c
+- c thing

 ### Code Blocks

 Code blocks support syntax highlighting.
-This is in Go...
+This is in Go:

 ```go
 package main